-- Eliminates special elections held in March. - Changes the date of the February special election. - Allows special elections in May for tax levies that failed previously in that calendar year and new bond issues.
+- Eliminates special elections held in March. - Changes the date of the February special election. - Allows May special elections in 2010 and 2011 only for tax levies that failed previously in that calendar year and new bond issues. - Eliminates May special election date after 2011.